rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When set to true, the barcode scanner will read all barcode types that the scanner is capable of reading.
+When set to true, the barcode scanner will read all barcode types that the scanner is capable of reading.
 When set to false, the barcode scanner will not be able to decode any symbologies, this is most useful if you want to set the scanner to a default state before only enabling your required symbologies.
 The fewer symbologies that are enabled the faster the decoding performance of the scanning engine will be.
 This property will return true only if all supported symbologies by the scanner are enabled, if only a subset of supported symbologies are enabled then false will be returned.
 Note that some decoders will not be enabled as some symbologies use the same systems to encode data, making it impossible to differentiate between them.
-For example: &ldquo;canpostal&rdquo; and &ldquo;auspostal&rdquo; both use a 4-state system, so devices will only enable either &ldquo;canpostal&rdquo; OR &ldquo;auspostal&rdquo; when &ldquo;alldecoders&rdquo; is enabled.
-Note that other symbologies also share the 4-state system.</p>
+For example: "canpostal" and "auspostal" both use a 4-state system, so devices will only enable either "canpostal" OR "auspostal" when "alldecoders" is enabled.
+Note that other symbologies also share the 4-state system.
 ####Access